Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 Sonix

-Best for: Professional teams needing automated speaker diarization
+Best for: professional teams needing automated speaker diarization

 Features:

-• Automatic speaker detection
+• Auto speaker detection

 • Manual speaker renaming

-• 49+ languages supported
+• 49+ languages

 • API for automation